Quick answer

 How can I tell if my charger is working?

 Test the charger with a different, known-good battery.
-If it charges that battery without issue, the original battery may be faulty.
+If it accepts that battery and transitions from blinking red to solid red, the charger is fine and the original battery is the likely culprit.

 What if my charger shows a different LED pattern?

-Refer to the specific LED fault patterns for your charger model.
-Different models may have different meanings for their LED indicators.
+Refer to the specific LED legend for your charger model — patterns vary between the DCB107, DCB112, DCB115, DCB118, DCB132 and others.
 For example, a fast blinking red light may indicate a different issue than a steady red light.